fanluo12/LC/Graphs/README.md

 Find function, for input node, return what it should be in parent.
 For example, input is 2, we return parent[2] Union function, given a and b input node, we find their output from parent, ie, parent[a] and parent[b].
 If they are same, return.
 Else assign paren[a] = b
 For each edge, first we find output from parent with find function.
 If they are same, for example, given [1, 2], [1, 3], [2, 3], after first two parent should be[0, 2, 3, 3...].
 So for the last [2, 3], with find function, we find 3 == 3 then return this edge

+## 289. Game of Life
+Four states,
+1. 0 -> 0
+2. 1 -> 0
+3. 0 -> 1
+4. 1 -> 1
+Define a helper function to count live neighbors for current index.
+Note we need to loop vertical, horizontal and diagnal directions, so loop would be [row - 1, row + 1], [col - 1, col + 1].
+Once satisfy with corner situation and neighbor is 1 or 3(state 4: 1-> 1), update neighbor number.
+Loop through all indices, for each index use method above to count neighbors.
+If current is 1 and neighbors is 2 or 3, make it to 3 for state 4.
+If current is 0 and neighbor is 3, mark as 2 for state 3.
+Finally loop through matrix, put 1 to 0, put 3 to 1 and put 2 to 1